Andy Schor: Homelessness

 Schor has argued that the persistence of the homelessness problem in Lansing is a result of insufficient social safety nets.
 Schor claims that substance abuse plays a major role in this equation and that homeless shelters do not have adequate means of providing a solution for that issue.
 Additionally, Schor has advocated for putting the homeless in apartments and providing them with resources such as healthcare and education.

 In 2019, the city accepted President Barack Obama's 2014 "Mayor's Challenge to End Veteran Homelessness," working with federal agencies to reduce the number of homeless veterans within the city.
 Under the Schor administration, the city saw a 64% reduction in homelessness veterans in a year, with city services put in place to help them.
-Schor responded saying, "I assure you that we are well-aware there are still homeless veterans living in our community," going on to say "We also know that the systems that we put in place work.”

 In December 2020, Schor endorsed the clearance of Lansing’s “Back 40” homeless encampment due to unsanitary living conditions.
 This was done on the condition that the city’s top priority was to “provide safe living conditions and avoid tragedy” for the individuals previously staying at the camp.
 The city of Lansing provided grants totaling 1.8 million dollars to four different agencies to help the homeless or near homeless find housing.

 Development

-State Representative
+State representative

 As a State Representative, Schor introduced a few pieces of legislation that boosted the flexibility and growth of breweries in Michigan.
 Schor regards that "these bills are another attempt to create more jobs and support growth in what has become one of our state's great local industries," and that "Our craft brewery industry is hugely important for economic development here in Michigan."
 One of the pieces of legislation that was signed into law, HB 4711, allows brewers to sell their beer for on-premise consumption at two brewery locations instead of one, with the intent of breweries and microbreweries having more opportunities to expand in Michigan.

 In 2017, Rep. Schor introduced House Bill 4207, which aimed to incentivize the development of grocery stores in underserved cities.
 The bill allocated grant funding to help create new neighborhood grocery stores in underserved urban areas or to help redevelop existing neighborhood grocery stores.
 This bipartisan bill was signed into law by Gov. Rick Snyder.